-If you wish to undertake study at an overseas institution which does not have an Exchange Agreement with ECU, you will need to undertake this study as a study abroad student.
+If you wish to undertake study at an overseas University which does not have a current Exchange Agreement with ECU (check the 'where can I go' webpage for details), you are termed a "Study Abroad" student, rather than an "Exchange" student.

-You will need to apply directly to the overseas institution for admission for one or two semesters and while you are studying overseas it is likely that you will need to defer your studies at ECU.
+- You will need to apply directly to your chosen overseas institution for admission and enrolment into relevant units for one or two semesters.

-As a study abroad student you still may be eligible to apply for financial assistance that is available to assist ECU students to study overseas.
+- You may be eligible to apply for financial assistance available for ECU students studying overseas.
+To access these funds, it is essential to obtain credit approval prior to commencing your overseas study.
 For more information, see our financial assistance webpage.

 - Please note that you are required to pay tuition fees to your host University rather than to ECU during your study abroad period.